 Having blockage in your rain gutters can cause water and snow to accumulate and freeze, causing ice dams that can create unwanted water flow into the base structure of your house and even into your home itself through cracks in the roof and other structures.

 Also make sure your gutter spouts drain and carry any rain, snow or sleet away from the foundation of your home.

 Water damage can be very expensive to repair so this tip can save you a great deal of money.

 If our winter is anything like last year then freezing will be a big problem.
 If your home has any exposed outdoor plumbing, wrapping the pipes in insulation will go a long way in preventing any freezing from occurring.
 Make sure you know where the main water switch is in case of an emergency.

-If you’re furnace is outdated, upgrading to a new on may be ideal to save money.
-They say that old furnaces can use up to 50 percent more energy than new ones and don’t warm your house as efficiently as well.
+If your furnace is outdated, upgrading to a new one may be ideal to save money.
+They say that old furnace can use up to 50 percent more energy than new ones and don’t warm your house as efficiently as well.

 Inspect your home’s interior and exterior for any cracks or leaks.
 Seal them with the appropriate method.

 Consider covering your windows with plastic insulation.
 Insulator kits are found at home department stores such as RONA and the Home Depot and are a very affordable means to keep the heat from escaping through your windows.